HerrSchtevie/Journals-of-Jyggalag/README.md

 >
 > Do **not** click **"Unlock"** in Mod Organizer 2 while Journals of Jyggalag is launching or running.
 >
+> **The game may take several minutes to launch depending on your system specs.**
+> That’s normal.
+Be patient.
+If it’s taking forever, your PC might just be a potato in disguise.
+Don’t take it out on MO2.
+>
 > MO2 will automatically unlock when the game has fully closed.
 > Manually clicking "Unlock" can break the virtual file system, sever mod links, or corrupt your entire install.